WalletWasabi/WasabiDoc/docs/glossary/Glossary-GeneralBitcoin.md

 ### Taproot

 Taproot is an upgrade to Bitcoin which introduces several new features.
-Taproot integrates the Schnorr Digital Signature Scheme into Bitcoin, upgrading Bitcoin’s core cryptography.
+Taproot integrates the Schnorr digital signature scheme into Bitcoin, upgrading Bitcoin’s core cryptography.
-Taproot builts on the SegWit upgrade to improve Bitcoin’s privacy and lower transaction fees.
+Taproot builds on the SegWit upgrade to improve Bitcoin’s privacy and lower transaction fees.
 Taproot makes future Bitcoin upgrades easier by reforming Bitcoin’s scripting language.
 :::